 psql -Upostgres -d gisgraphy -h 127.0.0.1 -f ./sql/insert_users.sql

-The above command will give two default user one is admin with password admin, the other one is user.
+The above command creates two default users: one is

-There are 3 parameters that I think is worth to take a look at it.
-These are:
+There are 3 parameters that I think are worth to check out:

 importer.geonamesfilesToDownload=US.zip importer.openstreetmapfilesToDownload=US.tar.bz2 googleMapAPIKey=yourkey

 Since I’m only interested about data in USA, I can set

 openstreetmapfilesToDownload to only download data for US.
 This will save a lot of space.
 What’s more, the

 googleMapAPIKey can be used to display map in the demo server.
 You can register and get the API key from Google’s api console.

 For all the other options, check out the document.